-Everyone who has ever had direct sales success, i.e. who has actually made enough money to live on, knows that you must be willing to develop new sales leads on an ongoing basis.
-This is the only way to achieve direct sales success.
-This is pretty much a given.
-The problem for most people in direct sales is that they struggle with the fear of being rejected by people that they approach.
+Everyone who has ever had direct sales success knows that you must be willing to develop new sales leads on an ongoing basis.
+Generating new leads is the only way to achieve direct sales success.
+The problem for most people in direct sales is that they struggle with the fear of being rejected by the people they approach.

 - Recognize every individual you come into contact with as a potential client or customer, or someone who would know a potential client or customer, and determine that you will build a long term relationship with that individual.
 Relationships are the best defense against competition that you will ever have.
 People who are in relationship with you are always willing to do business with you over your competitor if they have a need for what you have to offer.

 - See prospecting as secondary to that of determining the needs of people in and around your life, and seeking to help them fulfill those needs, even if what they need is not what you have to offer.
 This builds enormous goodwill and solidifies your reputation as someone that is trustworthy and interested in more than just making a sale.